Black Canadians: Racism

 In a 2013 survey of 80 countries by the World Values Survey, Canada ranked among the most racially tolerant societies in the world.
 Nevertheless, according to Statistics Canada's Ethnic Diversity Survey, released in September 2003, when asked about the five-year period from 1998 to 2002 nearly one-third (32 per cent) of respondents who identified as Black reported that they had been subjected to some form of racial discrimination or unfair treatment "sometimes" or "often".
+Black Canadians face racism in both the public and private sectors of the Canadian economy.
+Both Black Canadian men and women endure significant wage gaps compared to non-visible minority Canadians.

 From the late 1970s to the early 1990s, a number of unarmed Black Canadian men in Toronto were shot or killed by Toronto Police officers.
 In response, the Black Action Defence Committee (BADC) was founded in 1988.
 BADC's executive director, Dudley Laws, stated that Toronto had the "most murderous" police force in North America, and that police bias against blacks in Toronto was worse than in Los Angeles.
 In 1990, BADC was primarily responsible for the creation of Ontario's Special Investigations Unit, which investigates police misconduct.
 Since the early 1990s, the relationship between Toronto Police and the city's black community has improved; in 2015, Mark Saunders became the first black police chief in the city's history.
 Carding remained an issue as of 2016; restrictions against arbitrary carding came into effect in Ontario in 2017.

 Throughout the years, high-profile cases of racism against Black Canadians have occurred in Nova Scotia.
 The province continues to champion human rights and battle against racism, in part by an annual march to end racism against people of African descent.

 Black ice hockey players in Canada have reported being victims of racism.